markojagetic15/onboarding-backend/README.md

 ## Description

-This project is a simple API that allows you to create, read, update and delete listings.
-It is built with NestJS and uses a PostgreSQL database.
+This project is a simple API that allows you to create, read, update and delete quizzes.
+It is built with NestJS.

 ## Project setup